Analyzable-FR/patch-based-texture-inpainting/README.md

 # patch-based-texture-inpainting

-Based on "Image Quilting for Texture Synthesis and Transfer" and "Real-Time Texture Synthesis by Patch-Based Sampling" papers and from the implementation of nopara https://github.com/anopara/patch-based-texture-synthesis.
+Based on "Image Quilting for Texture Synthesis and Transfer" and "Real-Time Texture Synthesis by Patch-Based Sampling" papers and from the implementation of anopara https://github.com/anopara/patch-based-texture-synthesis.

 ## Usage
 * image: the image to inpaint